mmomtchev/rlayers/README.md

 * Simple things should be simple to do
 * If taking shortcuts when updating the components, always err on the safe side but do provide an override method
 * Expose all the advanced *OpenLayers* features
-* Try to be as much SSR-friendly as possible (this is an upcoming feature, see more below)
+* Try to be as much SSR-friendly as possible (this feature is currently in POC stage, see below)
 * The current target is *OpenLayers* 6+
 * Avoid dependencies when built except for *React* and OpenLayers (the examples have some dependencies) - currently the single one is [`lru-cache`](https://www.npmjs.com/package/lru-cache) at 8Kbytes